INTERPRETATION OF MEDICAL TESTS DURING THE DEVELOPMENT PROGRAM

-Interpreting blood and urine tests when one is on a nutritional balancing program is complex.
-Our experience is that a nutritional balancing program almost always skews blood tests and can make them swing wildly, at times.
-This can frighten people and causes doctors to become upset and recommend drug therapy, in many cases, or even hospitalization when it is not needed at all.
+Interpreting blood and urine tests when one is on a development program is complex.
+Our experience is that the development program often skews medical tests.
+This frightens people and causes doctors to become upset and recommend drug therapy or even hospitalization when it is not needed.

-Why does this happen?
-A properly designed nutritional balancing program causes profound changes in the body, more than most people realize.
-As this occurs, the contents of the blood shift a lot because the blood is “the body’s highway”.
-That is, it is used to move minerals, other nutrients, toxins, hormones, and many other chemicals around the body.
+Why does this occur?
+A properly designed development program causes profound changes in the body, more than most people realize.
+As this occurs, the contents of the blood shift a lot because the blood is the body’s highway.

-The problem is that physicians and books about blood test interpretation are not written for people who are following a nutritional balancing program.
-They are written for the general public, whose blood values remain fairly constant most of the time, because nothing is done to profoundly alter them.
-Therefore, if their blood tests are abnormal, it means something important may be wrong.
-However, this is not the case when a person follows a nutritional balancing program.
+The problem is that physicians and books about blood test interpretation are not written for people who are following a development program.
+They are written for the general public, whose blood and other test values remain fairly constant most of the time because nothing is done to profoundly alter them.
+Therefore, if the tests are abnormal, it means something important may be wrong.
+However, this is not the case when a person follows a development program.

-In other words, a nutritional balancing program is so dynamic and alters the body at deep levels that it skews blood serum, urine and even x-ray readings.
+Said differently, a development program is so dynamic and alters the body at such deep levels that it skews blood serum, urine and even x-ray readings.

 1. Thyroid tests.
-Thyroid tests are probably the most commonly affected.
+Thyroid tests are probably the most commonly affected tests.
 A common situation is that the T3 and T4 are fairly normal, but the TSH is elevated.
 At times, the thyroid antibodies are elevated, as well.

-This happens often during nutritional balancing programs.
-In my experience, it is no cause for alarm, and does not require the use of thyroid hormones.
+This happens often during development programs.
+In our experience, this is not a cause for alarm, and does not require the use of thyroid hormones.
 The situation will normalize when the body has completed detoxification and rebuilding of the thyroid gland.